clarencelam/clam-pp-deploy/README.md

 **Live website can be viewed at https://www.clarencelam.ca/ **

 ARCHITECTURE BASICS:
 - Built with HTML.
 Styled with CSS.
-On-hover animations created with CSS.
-On-click functions created with Javascript.
+Backend with NodeJS.
+Animations and On-click functions created with Javascript and CSS.
 - Scrolling 'starry' background created with three.js library
 - Built with an emphasis on interactivity, user engagement, and visual cleanliness.
 Users can toggle a cinematic auto-scroll (using website UI) to scroll through this 1-page website.